Irish War of Independence: Escalation and official reprisals October–December 1920

+Shortly afterwards, on New Year's Day, January 1921, "authorized reprisals" were sanctioned by the British.
+General Macready signed an order permitting the destruction of houses belonging to persons implicated in attacks on Crown forces.
+Persons found to harbouring or aiding rebels were subject to the death penalty.
+The reprisals began with the burning of seven houses in Midleton, County Cork.
+Questioned in the House of Commons in June 1921, Attorney-General for Ireland Denis Henry stated that he was informed by Macready that 191 houses were destroyed in official reprisals in the area under martial law since January of that year.

 On 11 December, the centre of Cork City was burnt out by the Black and Tans, who then shot at firefighters trying to tackle the blaze, in reprisal for an IRA ambush in the city on 11 December 1920 which killed one Auxiliary and wounded eleven.
 In May of that year, the IRA began a campaign of big house burnings which totaled 26 in Cork alone.

 Attempts at a truce in December 1920 were scuppered by Hamar Greenwood, who insisted on a surrender of IRA weapons first.